Murli0399/Java_Interview_Question/README.md

 - 162 .
 What is a HashMap?
 - 163 .
 What are the different methods in a Hash Map?
 - 164 .
 What is a TreeMap?
 How is different from a HashMap?
 - 165 .
-Can you give an example of the implementation of navigable map interface? @
+Can you give an example of the implementation of a navigable map interface? @
 - 166 .
 What are the static methods present in the collections class? @

 ### Advanced collections